 The trainer we have really been a fan of here in 2020 is the Wahoo KICKR (find it here).
 It is easy to setup, stable, relatively quiet, and works great with Zwift.
 The KICKR has been around for several years, but is constantly being improved.
 A great go-to product.

-If a quiet trainer is your priority, you might want to spend a couple hundred more and get the TACX Neo.
+If a quiet trainer is your priority, you might want to spend a couple hundred more and get the TACX Neo model.
 It is a high-performing, smart trainer that will connect to Zwift effortlessly, but is known to be the quietest on the market.
 You can find it here.

 Most new trainers will come with a wheel block, also called a riser block, for your front wheel to set in to so you don’t get a lot of side-to-side action on it as you are cranking out at max wattage.
 If you did not get one with yours, you might want to order on.
 The block on a smart trainer is pretty subtle, unlike some of the older trainers where the wheel block is actually a pretty big piece of equipment.

 A good, all-purpose wheel block, if you don’t have one, is the Wahoo product (here).
 Although, it is probably best to try to get the one that is an exact match to your smart trainer, so you are not at an odd angle.
 If you go with this one and it feels like, you can always cut it down if you are handy.

 Of course, if you have the budget, you can always do the KICKR Climb Trainer.
 This allows you to remove your front wheel and mount it in a separate piece of equipment, giving you the total climbing experience when combined with the smart trainer in the back.
 Going up a hill?
 You will feel the entire bike angle up.
 Going down?
 The opposite will happen.

 It adds $600 to your investment, and is totally optional, but then again, if you want the full experience……..
 Find it here.